EvanRatzlaff/shoe_selector/README.md

 # IfTheShoeFits

-Welcome to your new gem!
+Welcome to my first gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/if_the_shoe_fits`.
 To experiment with that code, run `bin/console` for an interactive prompt.
+I hope you guys enjoy something that I am actually kinda proud of making.
+I have NEVER coded before starting with flatiron and I already feel like I've learned a lot!

 TODO: Delete this and the text above, and describe your gem